mecano-dn/canonical-lists/README.md

 ### More details about what can be found in this repository:

-**Use Case 1** deals with the presence of ancient authors in the academic discourse of the late 20th century.
+**Case Study 1** deals with the presence of ancient authors in the academic discourse of the late 20th century.
 In the correspondent folder, the following data is present:

 - MECANO_authors.csv is the first list of 200 authors provided directly by the Trismegistos database (acknowledgements to prof. Mark Depauw).
 - aliases.csv is the enriched version achieved with Wikidata, in which several aliases of the authors, in several languages, were saved.
 - In the code query-1.py one can find the Wikidata queries through which aliases.csv was obtained.

-**Use Case 2** aims at devising a list of ancient authors to look for in a corpus of French newspapers from the Third Republic (*Troisième République*, 1870-1940).
+**Case Study 2** aims at devising a list of ancient authors to look for in a corpus of French newspapers from the Third Republic (*Troisième République*, 1870-1940).

 This undertaking calls for a reliable and transparent way of gauging and tracing the evolution of the Graeco-Roman canon over the period under consideration.
-While the list of authors presented in **use case 1** (here called 'trismegistos_authors.csv’) constitutes a useful starting point, it does not provide any operable quantitative measurement to assess the relative ranking of its entries.
+While the list of authors presented in **case study 1** (here called 'trismegistos_authors.csv’) constitutes a useful starting point, it does not provide any operable quantitative measurement to assess the relative ranking of its entries.

 We therefore turn to the MEDIATE database, which aggregates information “on books and collectors extracted from a Sandbox corpus of 600 smaller [European] private library (sales) catalogues”, dating from 1665 to 1830.
 We extract all ‘ancient authors’ (i.e. born between 900 BCE and 500 CE), and the respective number of works (items) found in those catalogues, together with the number of collections in which those works appear (out of 600).

 Nevertheless, the missing (metada)data (notably DOB) and unstable identifiers (VIAF cluster IDs) used by MEDIATE make it difficult to assess whether we have been able to identify *all* relevant Graeco-Roman authors registered on the database.
-To make sure we do not miss any major author, we attempt to compare the initial results from MEDIATE with the ‘Trismegistos authors’ list presented in use case 1.
+To make sure we do not miss any major author, we attempt to compare the initial results from MEDIATE with the ‘Trismegistos authors’ list presented in case study 1.

 The issue is that MEDIATE uses VIAF cluster IDs as unique identifiers while Trismegistos authors have their own identifiers.